 tīciyōtl :: sacred healing medicine

 Tīciyōtl is the Nahuatl word for the Indigenous medicine of the Mexica people and their descendants.
 Here, the word medicine does not come from the Latin and does not refer to the diagnosis and treatment of disease based on the scientific medical model.
 Rather it is closely related to the realms of soothsaying and divination.
 It lives in the context of Indigenous ways of knowing and being that are connected to all things (even those considered to be non-living by the western paradigm).
 Tīciyōtl is non-hierarchical, non-linear, non-binary, relational, poetic, emotional, personal and process-based.
 Tīciyōtl is anart.
 That means we work together with all things.
 I am your fellow traveler, not your superior.
 We will work in spirals toward internal (body, psyche, soul) and external (oppressive structures, cultural restoration, global recovery) transformation.

-I have learned these arts in part from regular people as well as brief relationships with teachers.
+I have learned these arts mostly from regular people as well as brief relationships with Indigenous Elders and teachers.
 I honor, without claiming apprenticeship or lineage, Tela Star Hawk Lake (Yurok – moonblood), Cher Bear Lyons (sweat lodge / SunDance), David Forlines (Quileute – plant medicine, cultural restoration), Basil Brave Heart (Lakota – ceremony to open the path for me to find my Indigenous lineage), Michael Paul Hill (Apache – coming of age ceremony), Tonita Gonzales (Xicana – temazcalli), Rita Navarrete Perez (Mexican – temazcalli, sobadas y hierbas), Dayana Paz (Mexican – temazcalli), and Francesca Mason Boring (Shoshone – constellation ceremony).

 How does it work?